sysvar/siem-in-a-box/README.md

 # SIEM IN A BOX
 This is a bare bones SIEM built on Elastic ELK using a Docker deployment.
 Made for a simple one command deployment.
 Your welcome.

+Note the script does an 'apt upgrade'.

 # Features
  - Run on Docker
- - Basic ELK
+ - Basic Elastic ELK
- - All Beats
+ - All Elastic Beats
  - Sample Beats Dashboards

 # Pre-Requirements